 Everyone’s revision style is completely different, there are various ways to revise and not all of them will work for you.
 Whether you're studying for GCSE or you've moved onto A levels, finding the best way to revise for you is key.
 Whatever stage you're at preparation is key and you will need to put in a lot of hard work to get the grades you want, it'll all be worth it on results day!

 If you're stuck for revision tips here are some ideas that might help you, try a couple out or find your own.

-Depending on your school the specific curriculum at GCSE and A level you follow can vary, but the core topics remain much the same.
+Depending on your school the specific physics curriculum at GCSE and A level you follow can vary, but the core topics remain much the same.

 Physics is, among many other topics, the study of energy, mechanics, atoms, space and of the physical environment.

 At GCSE you will learn more about atoms, their structures and radiation.
 You’ll get to grips with gravity, elasticity and motion.
 This is where you’ll discover the famous Newton’s law of forces and acceleration.
 At A level you’ll go deeper into the forces of the universe, like velocity, acceleration, mass and energy.
-You’ll learn how these forces can applied in different contexts like how they affect motion of everything from electrons to plants.
+You’ll learn how these forces can be applied in different contexts and how they affect the motion of everything from electrons to plants.

 Physics is all around us, and throughout your GCSE and A level studies you'll find out the role it plays in how we move, see and feel in daily life.

 The first step in revision is to prepare for what’s ahead.
 You need to know what is going to be on the exam paper on the day.
 Before you can ask that question, however, you must first pose the most obvious one: which exam will you sit?